-Produced by #bossbabesATX, BABES FEST holds an annual festival in Austin, Texas and travels nationwide.
-Since we launched our annual Austin BABES FEST in March 2016, we’ve been steadily showcasing artists year-round.
+Produced by #bossbabesATX, BABES FEST recently held its second-annual festival in Austin, Texas on July 27 through July 29, 2017 at The North Door, Empire Control Room & Garage and the Austin School of Film.
+Since we launched BABES FEST in March 2016, we’ve been steadily showcasing artists year-round.
 At our launch event at the Salvage Vanguard Theater, we curated 27 acts.
 Shortly thereafter, we produced an educational shindig for women in comedy, film and music in New York City (with incredible panelists like Jessica Williams and Katja Blichfield).
 Over the last year, we’ve partnered with the Bullock Museum on their #femmefilmfridays series, and last summer we produced a screening for Love in the Sixties and Fembeat at Sekrit Theater.

 Half of the people who attend music festivals are women, but the percent of women performers (single artists and all-women groups) hover between 5 and 19 percent. — HuffPost Data